 In the event that an organization cancels its meeting, the organization’s designated representative will notify the Library as soon as possible.
 The fee may not be reimbursed.
 (7/7/2020)

-The Georgetown Public Library Board of Commissioners (Board) is the owner of the library building located at 123 West Pine Street and has the sole jurisdiction for use of its facilities.
-The library welcomes the use of our meeting rooms for public programs and private meetings sponsored by non-profit civic, educational and cultural groups.
-Library meeting rooms may not be reserved for private social events, the conduct of religious ceremonies, religious rituals or religious worship services, political activities, commercial activities or any illegal activity.
+The Georgetown Public Library Board of the Commissioners (Board) is the owner of the library building located at 123 West Pine Street and has the sole jurisdiction for use of its facilities.
+The library welcomes the use of our meeting rooms for public programs and private meetings sponsored by non-profit, civic, educational, and cultural groups.
+Library meeting rooms may not be reserved for private social events, the conduct of religious ceremonies, religious rituals or religious worship services, political activities – for example campaigning, commercial activities or any illegal activity.